Agoric/agoric-sdk/packages/SwingSet/docs/vat-worker.md

 This Delivery object begins life in the kernel as a `KernelDelivery` object, in which all of the object/promise references ("slots") are kernel-centric.
 Object references will look like `ko123`, and promise references will look like `kp456`.

-The kernel uses a vat-specific "translator" to convery this `KernelDelivery` into a `VatDelivery` object, in which the slots are vat-centric (`o+NN`, `p-NN`, etc).
+The kernel uses a vat-specific "translator" to convert this `KernelDelivery` into a `VatDelivery` object, in which the slots are vat-centric (`o+NN`, `p-NN`, etc).
 This conversion goes through the vat's "c-list", and may mutate the c-list as necessary (when the vat is introduced to an object that it did not already have access to).
 One form of mutation is the deletion of entries for promises that have been resolved: vats and the kernel follow a shared policy so they can forget these references simultaneously.

 The kernel then invokes the target vat's `VatManager`'s `.deliver()` method with the `VatDelivery` as its one argument. `deliver()` is expected to return a Promise that fires with a `KernelDeliveryResult` object when the vat is idle once more.
 The result indicates whether the Vat finished execution of the delivery without fault, or if e.g. the vat suffered a metering underflow or attempted to use a missing c-list entry.
 At this point, the kernel will commit state changes and/or react to the vat being terminated.